A Registered Medical Charity (NI Charity No 100712) providing training for health professionals in Africa

 - Specialist Neonatologists with postgraduate education and teaching skills

-“In South Sudan a woman has more chance of dying in childbirth than finishing secondary school”
+It is said, ‘A girl has more chance dying in childbirth than finishing secondary school’.

 Despite considerable efforts by many agencies the Maternal Mortality rate has stagnated at this unacceptably high level.
 The long war for independence, the recent inter-tribal conflict has resulted in immense problems of internally displaced persons/refugees.
 These have resulted in poor regional infrastructure and a very fragile health care system largely dependent on International Aid Organisations.